joelm10/javascript-style-guide/es5/README.md

     ```

   - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
+  - Always add a radix, to ensure the data is valid and in the nice happy format

     ```javascript
     // good